UrbanskiDawid/cArduino/README.md

 ========

-C++ class for easy Arduino comunication
+C++ class for easy Arduino comunication in linux